mrismanaziz/Reforestation/README.md

-## What does an angry pepper do?
-It gets jalapeño face.
+## How does a dyslexic poet write?
+Inverse.